shernk/Travel-Log/client/README.md

   * [] Delete location
   * [] Update location
-  * [] Take the title when drag
   * [x] onDragEnd & onDragStart & onDrag are works
   * [x] Take lngLat location and show logEntryForm to input new info when dragged end
-  * [ ] Show title when drag begin on control-panel: Draggable Maker: title
+  * [x] Show title when drag begin on control-panel: Draggable Maker: title

   /**